What Exactly Is Samsung QLED Technology?

 Samsung QLED TV Technology Explained

 Here’s an interesting topic that I felt would be worth talking about today; what exactly is Samsung QLED Technology?
-Unless you’ve been living under a rock for the past few years, then you’ll know that Samsung is now one of the biggest innovators in.. well come to think of it, just about everything actually!
+Unless you’ve been living under a rock for the past few years, then you’ll know that Samsung is now one of the biggest innovators and brands in.. well come to think of it, a lot of things!

 In what seems like the blink of an eye, this once small South Korean company has managed to become a household name across the globe.
-From appliances to smartphones, they seem to be able to do it all.
+From appliances to smartphones, they seem to be a powerhouse.
 Even when it comes to televisions, their reputation certainly precedes them.

 Whether it be introducing the world’s first bezel-less curved TV, or winning over 100 awards in a awards single show, they’re no strangers to breaking the mold.
 So wouldn’t you know it, they’re back again with something new; QLED.